 The two Group 1s come in the form of the Prix de Royallieu and Prix du Cadran.
 The former was previously a Group 2, promoted in 2019 when it was won by Epsom Oaks heroine Anapurna for John Gosden and Frankie Dettori.
 There is also an Arabian Group 1, contested by purebred Arabian Mares.

-The race which kicks-off the whole meeting is the Group 2 Prix Dollar, the first of three Group 2s on Saturday which include the Prix Daniel Wildenstein and the Prix Chaudenay.
+The race which kicks-off the whole meeting is the Group 2 Prix Chaudenay, the first of three Group 2s on Saturday which include the Prix Daniel Wildenstein and the Prix Dollar.

-Whilst many people are only interested in the Arc, the Sunday actually includes one of the biggest days racing that you can find anywhere on the planet, with six Group 1 races and an Arabian Group 1 before closing with a big field handicap.
+Whilst many people are only interested in the Arc, the Sunday actually includes one of the biggest days racing that you can find anywhere on the planet, with six Group 1 races and an Arabian Group 1 before closing with two big field handicaps.